ergoplatform/ergodocs/docs/roadmap.md

 ## DeFi Ecosystem

-Each addition to our budding ecosystem helps to create even more trustless collaterral and expands the decentralised monetary base and deriviative money supply.
+Every new addition to our growing DeFi ecosystem contributes to the expansion of trustless collateral, the decentralized monetary base, and the supply of derivative assets.

 ### Decentralized Exchanges